-Displacement of people hits home with Colombia being one of the leaders in displaced people due to armed conflict.
+Displacement of people hits home.
+Colombia is one of the leaders in displaced people due to armed conflict.

-According to the latest data from the United Nations High Commissioner for Refugees, Colombia has had more than 5.7 million people displaced due to internal armed conflict since the start of recording official cumulative registration figures
+According to the latest data from the United Nations High Commissioner for Refugees, Colombia has had more than 6.5 million people displaced (as of Dec.
+2017) due to internal armed conflict since the start of recording official cumulative registration figures.

 In 2016 the United Nations declared their theme to be “Planet 50-50 by 2030: Step It Up for Gender Equality.”
 Meaning that the goal is to have complete gender equality by 2030.

 In 2017, the UN’s Women’s International Day theme was “Women in the Changing World of Work: Planet 50-50 by 2030”.
 Stating that:

 The world of work is changing, and with significant implications for women.
 On one hand, we have globalization, technological and digital revolution and the opportunities they bring, and on the other hand, the growing informality of labour, unstable livelihoods and incomes, new fiscal and trade policies and environmental impacts—all of which must be addressed in the context of women’s economic empowerment.

 Our president in 2017, Juan Manuel Santos, in an address to the public read a beautifully written open letter to our Colombian women (I don’t know if he wrote it or not, whoever wrote it did an amazing job).

 It’s much too long for me to translate here, therefore, I’ll summarize…fuck it, this is one of the most eloquent things Santos has ever read, so I must translate the whole thing: